Professor and Chair of Accounting and Law

 University at Buffalo School of Management

-Financial reporting; mergers and acquisitions; intangibles; corporate governance
+Financial reporting; mergers and acquisitions; intangibles; corporate governance; insider trading

-In his latest book, The End of Accounting and the Path Forward for Investors and Managers, Feng Gu argues that Generally Accepted Accounting Principles (GAAP) have lost their relevance and recommends overhauling traditional earnings reports to highlight a company’s strategic resources—not the variables found on traditional earnings reports.
+In his widely circulated book, The End of Accounting and the Path Forward for Investors and Managers, Feng Gu argues that Generally Accepted Accounting Principles (GAAP) have lost their relevance and recommends overhauling traditional earnings reports to highlight a company’s strategic resources — not the variables found on traditional earnings reports.

-Gu's research has also explored management disclosure of financial and nonfinancial information, valuation of intangible assets, analyst forecasting, insider trading and international accounting.
-His expertise has been featured in such major media as Bloomberg Business, Fortune, the Wall Street Journal and New York Times.
+Gu's research has also explored management disclosure of financial and nonfinancial information, valuation and management of intangible assets, analyst forecasting, corporate governance, insider trading, and mergers and acquisition activities.
+His expertise has been featured in such major media as Bloomberg Business, Financial Times, Forbes, Fortune, the Wall Street Journal and New York Times.